oracle/node-oracledb/doc/api.md

 #### <a name="typemap"></a> 15.1.6 Query Result Type Mapping

-Supported Oracle number, date, character, ROWID, UROWID, LONG and LONG RAW column types are selected as Numbers, Dates, Strings, or Buffers.
-BLOBs and CLOBs are selected into [Lobs](#lobclass).
+Oracle number, date, character, ROWID, UROWID, LONG and LONG RAW column types are selected as Numbers, Dates, Strings, or Buffers.
+BLOBs and CLOBs are selected into [Lobs](#lobclass) by default.

 The default mapping for some types can be changed using [`fetchAsBuffer`](#propdbfetchasbuffer), or